Objectives

 Overview

 This lesson adds the next layer of motion analysis, so the meaning of the graph gradient must stay central.
-Students need to connect three forms of the same idea: the wording of the motion, the numerical calculation, and the shape of the velocity-time graph.
+You need to connect three forms of the same idea: the wording of the motion, the numerical calculation, and the shape of the velocity-time graph.

 • Use velocity-time graphs to distinguish constant acceleration from changing acceleration.